Acorn KinderHouse

 We base our beliefs on the writings and philosophy of Rudolf Steiner and our curriculum is inspired by Waldorf Education which he developed.

-Ms. Abigail received her degree from Oakland University and did her post graduate work in Waldorf Early Childhood Education.
-She has over 15 years of experience working with young children in both Waldorf and High Scope curriculums.
+Ms. Abigail received her Bachelor's Degree from Oakland University and did her post graduate work in Waldorf Early Childhood Education.
+She has over 15 years of experience working with young children in both Waldorf and High Scope curriculum.
 She attended a Waldorf school as a child and has always had a passion for Waldorf education.
+In her spare time she enjoys hiking, camping, yoga, needle felting, reading and spending time with family.

 Esther Lee